-I wrote an posting a while back about the development of CDEC’s Open Health Data Platform.
+I wrote an posting a while back, at the invitation of CDEC, taking about the development of the Catapult’s Open Health Data Platform.
 It suggested that a good next step would be to provide some support for the wider development community, especially those unfamiliar with the related technologies, to encourage them to explore the potential of the platform, as a way to lower barriers to engagement and to accelerate take-up of these new technologies across the wider developer community.

 Setting the Digital Economy Ablaze

 The CDEC platform has been launched largely without documentation, targetting, in effect, the time-rich part of the developer demographic – those who can spare a day or two, without that additional documentation or support, to explore how the Platform works and why they should engage with it.
 Early release is certainly a useful first step.
 But there is more to igniting the Digital Economy than setting firelighters: you need to do so in such a way that it catches and spreads rapidly.

 In practice, the vast majority of developers in the Digital Economy are more time-strapped, typically having not only busy work schedules but also, as research shows, significant home commitments.

 So for professional developers looking to access the CDEC repository, to find minimal software documentation may just be enough to put most of them off, since it falls far short of the support they might normally expect to help them evaluate the worth and quality of a software release, let alone whether to engage with it.